The Sommer Family

 SCOTT & CARRIE SOMMER

-Colin, 26, is the oldest Sommer child - by 1 minute!
+Colin, 27, is the oldest Sommer child - by 1 minute!
 After graduating from Chapman University in 2014, he worked at Disney while pursuing his Masters in Communication Management at USC.
-Currently, he works for Warner Brothers Entertainment and is a Digital Marketing Manager on the Harry Potter Global Enterprise Franchise Development team.
-Colin lives in Glendale, CA with his partner, Max and their French Bulldog puppy, Stitch.
+Currently, he works for Warner Brothers Entertainment and is a Senior Digital Marketing Manager on the Harry Potter Global Enterprise Franchise Development team.
+Colin lives in Glendale, CA with his partner, Max and their French Bulldog, Stitch.

-Drew, 23, is the youngest Sommer child.
-Drew is finally in his last year of college at Cal Poly Pomona pursuing a degree in Aerospace Engineering.
+Drew, 24, is the youngest Sommer child.
+Drew is a graduate of Cal Poly Pomona with a degree in Aerospace Engineering.
 He literally IS a rocket scientist!
-He has spent the last 3 summers interning at Northrop Grumman Corporation, and we are all so glad they have extended a permanent employment offer upon his graduation this spring!
+He has recently begun his career at Northrop Grumman as an engineer.

 In 2001, we adopted our first dog, Candy, a yellow Labrador, from a family that couldn’t handle her, and she spent her days outside, behind a gate, watching the family go about their lives but not including her.
 Candy was a year old at the time, and needed considerable training, but she proved to be the best girl in the world.
 A bundle of energy for sure, but the sweetest disposition and the kindest nature.
 All she wanted was to be part of a family, and all we wanted was a puppy to shower with love & attention!
 WIN!
 She was full of kisses and loved nothing more than doing zoomies around the backyard and playing ball for hours.
 When she was about 6, we discovered she had hip dysplasia and a spine issue, so walkies became difficult.
 To keep her active, we adopted a Golden Retriever, Gracie, who was 2 from a gentleman who worked all the time and couldn’t give her the attention she so desperately needed.
 Gracie blended into our family seamlessly, and she & Candy became the best of friends.